 Gap year companies have become experts at selling the independent experience as an organised package.
 They see the wanabe backpacker coming and entice them in with the idea of what backpacking should be.
 They will ask if you want to head off on a round the world adventure and then show you the ‘traditional’ or ‘classic’ RTW route, starting and ending in London via Bangkok, Sydney and LA?
 Or maybe one of the ostentatiously flamboyant monikers such as the ‘Trekker’ route, the ‘Kwikfire Kiwi’ or the ‘Round the Block’ route?
 All designed to cater for specific demographics or timeframes and no doubt focus tested to within an inch of their snazzy titles.
 Do these wannabe backpackers pre book accommodation?
 A tour?
 How about one of those pre booked ‘voluntourism experiences’ that are always so popular?
 The choices really are becoming endless.

-Now don’t get me wrong, these things do have their place – with the exception of the voluntourism packages – and some can be inherently useful tools as part of the pre planning stage of your trip.
+Now don’t get me wrong, these packages do have their place – with the exception of the voluntourism packages of course – and some can be inherently useful tools as part of the pre planning stage of your trip.
 If you are not used to it, then organising independent travel can be a little daunting for some people and to have the option of someone doing it for you – despite the often missed irony – can be quite attractive.
 Sometimes the RTW tickets can be really good value for money and a better option than getting a series of single tickets, and I have used STA travel myself to book flights on many occasions because after shopping around they have had the best deal.
 I can even see the appeal of having pre booked accommodation for the first few nights or pre booked tours for a specific activity like trekking Machu Picchu as a safety net for some people, to ease you into independent travel if you are nervous about going away alone – or with friends – for the first time.
 That little reassurance can sometimes be the push you need to go, and that can only ever be a good thing.